danielrusco/danielrusco.github.io/_posts/2017-11-13-how-to-assume-the-best.md

 ---
 layout: post
-title: "How to assume the best."
+title: "How to assume the best"
 date: 2017-11-13
 ---